csharrison/csharrison.github.io/_posts/2024-07-20-bounding-local-sensitivity.markdown

 ## Some empirical results

-We first plot the mean absolute error of the naive approach vs. our local sensitivity attempt, across 100,000 trials.
+We first plot[^5] the mean absolute error of the naive approach vs. our local sensitivity attempt, across 100,000 trials.

 ![Figure 1](/images/mae-1.svg)